 - ¼ cup fresh lime juice

-- ⅛ tsp cayenne pepper (omit if you don't want it spicy)
+- ⅛ tsp cayenne pepper, or to taste (leave out if you don't want your salsa spicy)

 - Black pepper, to taste

-- If using fresh corn: Bring a large pot of water to a boil on the stove and add your corn cobs once it begins to boil.
-Cook for 1½ – 2 minutes then remove the corn and let it cool completely.
-Once cooled, cut the kernels off the cob and set them aside.
+- If using fresh corn: Bring a large pot of water to a boil.
+Once boiling, add your corn cobs, cover the pot and allow them to cook for 1½ – 2 minutes.Then remove your corn from the pot and let them cool completely.
+Once cooled, cut the kernels off and set them aside.

-- Next add your black beans, corn kernels, tomatoes, red onion, avocado, jalapeno, cilantro and lime juice to a large bowl and stir.
-Add your salt, cayenne and black pepper to taste and stir again.
-Taste and adjust your seasonings accordingly.
+- Next add your black beans, corn kernels, tomatoes, red onion, avocado, jalapeño and cilantro to a bowl and give it a good stir.
+Then add your lime juice, salt, cayenne and black pepper.
+Stir it again then taste and adjust your seasonings if needed.

-- Let your salsa chill in the fridge for at least 30 minutes then serve with your favorite tortilla chips.
+- Serve immediately or let your salsa chill in the refrigerator for at least 30 minutes before serving with your favorite tortilla chips.